Holo-Host/holofuel-ui/README.md

 ## Screenshot

-NOTE: This screenshot is out of date
+**NOTE:** This screenshot is just an example of the application at a particular moment in development and may not represent the current state of development on any particular branch.

 [screen]: img/ui.png "screenshot"